henri/spb/README.md

 Handy wrapper scripts to facilitate SPB usage via the command line :
 > <sub>During [installation](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation) if fish is installed, you will be prompted to automatically install these fish snippets.
 If you install fish after SPB and would like to install these snippets, just run the [update command](https://github.com/henri/spb/?tab=readme-ov-file#bookmark_tabs-usage) or [re-install](https://github.com/henri/spb/?tab=readme-ov-file#floppy_disk-installation)</sub>
 #### [fish shell wrappers](https://gist.github.com/henri/4f034f04b35c01e089e98350c902bda8)
+If you are using the fish shell, then these commands should be active and ready for you to run.
+These commands will facilitate your exploration of the worlds vast digital oceans using the fish shell.

 <sub> Click on the 'snippet name' links below in order to show usage information relating to a specific snippit</sub>
 | command         | snippet name          | explanation |
 | --------------- | --------------------- | ------------|